-- The Museum does not normally accept material on long-term loan.
+- We don’t usually accept items on long-term loan.

-- Material is not accepted with specific conditions attached.
+- We can’t accept items with specific conditions attached.

-- Unless there are compelling and legitimate reasons, hazardous objects and substances will not be accepted under any circumstances (eg firearms, objects containing asbestos, explosive, flammable, poisonous, potentially carcinogenic or radioactive material).
+- We can’t accept hazardous items unless there are compelling reasons.
+Hazardous items include firearms, objects containing asbestos, and explosive, flammable, poisonous, potentially carcinogenic or radioactive material.

 - For information on how we manage the Science Museum Group Collection, please visit Managing the Collection.

 - Your item will be stored with appropriate environmental conditions.

 - It may be included in temporary exhibitions or loaned to other accredited institutions.

 - It will also be available for research by our curators and visitors.